ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-indexes.java.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-RavenDB gives you the ability to extract field data and to index by it.
+RavenDB gives you the ability **to extract field data and to index by it**.
 A different way to achieve our goal will look as follows:

+Index definition:
 {CODE:java indexes_1_0@Indexes/Map.java /}

+Query the index:
 {CODE-TABS}
 {CODE-TAB:java:Query indexes_6_1@Indexes/Map.java /}
 {CODE-TAB-BLOCK:sql:RQL}